Papers

 2000 character limit reached

-Abstract: We introduce a classical shadow tomography scheme based on dual-unitary brick-wall circuits termed "dual-unitary shadow tomography" (DUST).
-For this we study operator spreading and Pauli weight dynamics in one-dimensional qubit systems, evolved by random two-local dual-unitary gates arranged in a brick-wall structure, ending with a final measurement layer.
+Abstract: We introduce a classical shadow tomography protocol based on dual-unitary brick-wall circuits termed ``dual-unitary shadow tomography'' (DUST).
+To quantify the performance of DUST, we study operator spreading and Pauli weight dynamics in one-dimensional qubit systems, evolved by random two-local dual-unitary gates arranged in a brick-wall structure, ending with a final measurement layer.
 We do this by deriving general constraints on the Pauli weight transfer matrix and specializing to the case of dual-unitarity.
-We first show that dual-unitaries must have a minimal amount of entropy production.
 Remarkably, we find that operator spreading in these circuits have a rich structure resembling that of relativistic quantum field theories, with massless chiral excitations that can decay or fuse into each other, which we call left- or right-movers.
 We develop a mean-field description of the Pauli weight in terms of $\rho(x,t)$, which represents the probability of having nontrivial support at site $x$ and depth $t$ starting from a fixed weight distribution.
-We develop an equation of state for $\rho(x,t)$, and simulate it numerically using Monte Carlo simulations.
-Lastly, we demonstrate that the fast-thermalizing properties of dual-unitary circuits make them better at predicting large operators than shallow brick-wall Clifford circuits.
-Our results are robust to finite-size effects due to the chirality of dual-unitary brick-wall circuits.
+We develop an equation of state for $\rho(x,t)$ and simulate it numerically using Monte Carlo simulations.
+For the task of predicting operators with (nearly) full support, we show that DUST outperforms brick-wall Clifford shadows of equivalent depth.
+This advantage is further pronounced for small system sizes and more generally, our results are robust to finite-size effects.

 Citations (5)